orbitalquark/scintillua/docs/api.md

 <a id="lexer.property_int"></a>
 #### `lexer.property_int`

-Read-only map of key-value pairs with values interpreted as numbers, or `0` if not found.
+Map of key-value pairs with values interpreted as numbers, or `0` if not found.
+(Read-only)

 <a id="lexer.style_at"></a>
 #### `lexer.style_at`

-Read-only table of style names at positions in the buffer starting from 1.
+Table of style names at positions in the buffer starting from 1.
+(Read-only)

 ---